-1. "Were you a slave when called?
+- 1. "Were you a slave when called?
 Never mind" (1 Cor 7:21).
 As a servant, one should willingly submit himself to his master and work faithfully (Col 3:22-24).
-At the same time, Paul told masters to treat their servants reasonably and justly (Eph 6:9; Col 4:1).

-2. Paul expected slaves could free themselves in saying, "But if you can gain your freedom, avail yourself of the opportunity" (1 Cor 7:21).
-This statement does not show Paul despised slavery, nor does it illustrate Paul supported slavery.
+At the same time, Paul told masters to treat their servants reasonably and justly (Eph 6:9; Col 4:1). - Paul expected that slaves could free themselves, as shown in him saying, "But if you can gain your freedom, avail yourself of the opportunity" (1 Cor 7:21).
+This statement does not show that Paul despised slavery, or that he supported it.
 Rather, Paul saw people as essentially equal when he said, "there is neither slave nor free, for you are all one in Christ Jesus" (Gal 3:28).